Yuki69Okita/Hopium/README.md

 This website's goal is about "selling" all those games. </br>
 I know it's not "the best" website but still I'm proud of it.

+## Requerments to run the project:
+- Visual Studio "Live Server" extension

 ## Tegnologies used:
 - HTML
 - CSS